CRUELTY FREE K-BEAUTY BRANDS

-Korean Beauty brands are increasingly making the switch to animal-testing free and South Korea is already in the process of phasing out animal testing – completely – with a bill having entered into force in 2016 that will get rid of animal testing on all cosmetics in Korea by 2018.
+Korean Beauty brands are increasingly making the switch to animal-testing free and South Korea phased out all animal testing on all domestic cosmetics in 2018.

 WHAT ABOUT KOREAN BEAUTY COMPANIES THAT SELL COSMETICS TO CHINA?

-As many of you know, China has a requirement that products be tested on animals before they are used on people.
-Many are rightly concerned about Korean beauty companies that sell products in China.
+As many of you know, China has a requirement that many products be tested on animals before they are used on people.
+People are therefore rightly concerned about Korean beauty companies that sell products in China.

-However, there are several ways Korean beauty products make their way to China without necessarily having to be tested on animals:
+There are several ways Korean beauty products make their way to China without necessarily having to be tested on animals.

 First, many Korean brands don’t actually have stores in China.

 Products often make their way into China through tourist stores in places like Myeong-dong, E-dae, Hongdae and Garosugil in Seoul, where tourists literally haul suitcases of products to ship them home (or back to customers).

 There is an increasing trend of Chinese sellers who visit Korea every few months solely for the purpose of buying and sending products back to their Chinese-based customers.